Ryanair Logo

 Ryanair Logo 1990s

-In this logo, the main changes occurred in the name of the air carrier.
-As a result, bold characters of the same size appeared.
-The developers strengthened the italics and made the internal elements of the letters open.
-Therefore, both “R” and “A” crossbars do not reach the opposite legs.
-The color of the emblem has changed to deep blue.
+The main change in this logo was the airline’s name.
+As a result, bold symbols of the same size appeared.
+Designers intensified the italics and made the internal elements of the letters open.
+Therefore, the “R” and “A” crossbars do not reach the opposite legs.
+The emblem’s color changed to dark blue.

 1990s – 2001